dpbenalcazar/textures/README.md

 ![alt text](./assets/zoomed_images.png?raw=true)

 #### Requirements and Configuration
-1) This requires an environment with python>3.5, opencv>4.0, numpy, tqdm, json, matplotlib and jupyter notebook
+1) This requires an environment with python>3.5, opencv>4.0, numpy, tqdm, json, matplotlib and jupyter notebook.

-2) Download the textures from [google drive](https://drive.google.com/file/d/1wLyl2vb3RLFWliGA2LwngwZeHmRex3SB/view?usp=sharing) and unzip them in a known location
+2) Download the textures from [this link](https://www.dropbox.com/s/t9ha0hgx0rsficc/textures-ID-Card.zip?dl=0) and unzip them in a known location.
+You must request the password to the authors:
+  - Daniel Benalcazar: dbenalcazar@ug.uchile.cl
+  - Juan Tapia: juan.tapia-farias@h-da.de

-3) Copy cfg_example.json under the name cfg.json, and change the field "path_to_textures" so that it points to the location where you saved the downloaded textures
+3) Copy cfg_example.json under the name cfg.json, and change the field "path_to_textures" so that it points to the location where you saved the downloaded textures.

 4) Enjoy!